 What’s the difference between aioli and remoulade?

 Aioli is an emulsified sauce, usually made from oil, garlic, and egg.
 It can be seasoned, but it is closer to mayonnaise.
-Remoulade is a sauce that begins with an aioli, like mayonnaise, and kicked up with spices.
+Remoulade is a sauce that begins with an aioli, like mayonnaise, and is then kicked up with spices.

 There are so many dishes and recipes you can serve with this flavorful sauce: